 Now for a little advance bookkeeping.

 Let’s assume he has seven trucks.
-As a bookkeeper I would set the transportation account up as a control account with each truck listed as a separate item; just like customers in receivables.
-However in equipment there are trailers for hauling and some heavy equipment like lifts, bobcats, stump grinders and so on.
+As a bookkeeper it is best to set the transportation account up as a control account with each truck listed as a separate item, just like customers in receivables.
+However, in equipment there are trailers for hauling and some heavy equipment like lifts, bobcats, stump grinders and so on.
 You could simply make equipment a parent-child account setup with two child accounts.
 One is for trailers and the other is for power equipment.
 Both trailers and power equipment can be set up as control accounts with a list of trailers and a list for equipment.

 The tools account line can easily work as a control account with the respective tools in an item list.
 These tools would include chain saws, augers, pulley systems etc.

 This configuration solves both the needs for reporting simplicity and the requirement of detail for inventory and asset protection.

 The parent-child account format allows for a simpler presentation format for both primary financial statements while still retaining appropriate details for accountants and management inquiries.
 It is used when one account has several functions or locations.

 Don’t confuse control accounts with parent-child accounts.
 Although they appear similar, control accounts are used with a single purpose and multiple third parties.
 ACT ON KNOWLEDGE.